Okra Curry | Vendakkai Fry Recipe

 Growing our own Okra

-If you are looking to make something different with okra, then I would highly suggest making this Bhendir Sorsori / Okra in mustard paste.
+If you are looking to make something different with okra, then I would highly suggest making this Bhendir Sorsori / Okra in the mustard paste.
 It is a recipe from the Assam region and quite different from anything we make.

 okra plants in the garden